Upfront Commitment in Online Resource Allocation with Patient Customers: Polytope-based Resource Allocation (POLYRA) Algorithms

 \section{Polytope-based Resource Allocation (POLYRA) Algorithms}

-In this work, we present a class of algorithms called Polytope-based resource allocation (\po) algorithms.
-The key to such algorithms is a well defined \textbf{state} $\stateB \in \mathbb{R}_+^{K+M}$ that encapsulates all the decisions our algorithms have made so far in past time periods.
-This state must be able to keep track of a number of variables such as the number of resources remaining, how resources have already been allocated, and the number of flexible type agents that have been accepted and have not yet received their resource.
-Each \po{} algorithm instance is parameterized by a feasible polytope $\feasible \subset \mathbb{R}_+^{K+M}$ which intuitively describe the set of all states that our algorithm is allowed to visit.
-A \po{} algorithm will make all of its decisions by consulting the current state $\stateB$ and the feasible polytope $\feasible$ while maintaining the invariant that $\stateB \in \feasible$.
-Note that for any given number of types $K$ and flexible types $M$, the state definition is the same regardless of the rewards $r_1, \ldots, r_K$, but the specific feasible polytope $\feasible$ will certainly depend on the rewards.
-We now describe in detail the state, as well as, how we use the state to make decisions.
+We present an intuitive class of algorithms called polytope-based resource allocation (\po) algorithms.
+Such algorithms keep track of a state $\stateB \in \mathbb{R}_+^{K+M}$ which tracks the number of agents of each type that our algorithm has accepted so far, as well as their deadlines.
+Each \po{} algorithm instance is parameterized by a feasible polytope $\feasible \subset \mathbb{R}_+^{K+M}$ which intuitively describe the set of all states that our algorithm is allowed to be in.
+As we will explain in more detail below, a \po{} algorithm makes greedy decisions while maintaining the invariant that $\stateB \in \feasible$.

 \textbf{State.} At any point in time, our algorithm keeps track of a state $\stateB$ which consists of the following $K+M$ dimensional vector of non-negative numbers: